StanJulia/CmdStan.jl/README.md

 Release 6.0.8

-1. Thanks to @yiyuezhuo, a function `extract` has been added to simplify grouping variables into Arrays.
+1. Thanks to @yiyuezhuo, a function `extract` has been added to simplify grouping variables into a NamedTuple of Arrays.
+2. Updated CSV.read to specify Dataframe argument

 Release 6.0.7